notryanb/notryanb.github.io/_posts/2019-12-08-what-is-a-shell.md

 Aside from the cross-platform aspect of Nushell, one of the more appealing features is how Nushell treats data.
 Instead of treating all data as raw text,
-Nushell takes some inspiration of Powershell and treats data as structured tables or objects.
+Nushell takes some inspiration from Powershell and treats data as structured tables or objects.
 This enables Nushell to support a rich command and plugin system to manipulate data in very useful and declarative ways.

 ### Nushell Examples